CiscoDevNet/terraform-provider-nd/docs/index.md

 ## Authentication

-Authentication with user-id and password.
+Authentication with username and password.

 Example: